-The implementation of these Forest Practice Rules and survey protocols in Biological Resources indicate that any impact to nesting birds would be less than significant.
+The implementation of the nesting bird survey provisions and survey protocol indicate that any impact to nesting birds would be less than significant.
 Based on the survey protocol, nesting survey protocol, and the implementation of the applicable SPR's, it is likely that any impact to the loss of habitat or abundance of wildlife, including nesting birds, would be less than significant.

 The potential for treatment activities to result in conflict with local policies or ordinances was examined in the PEIR (CalVTP Final PEIR Volume II Section 3.6.3 page 199).
 The potential for the proposed project to conflict with local policies or ordinances is within the scope of the activities and impacts addressed in the PEIR because the treatment projects implemented under the CalVTP are required to comply with any applicable county, city, or other local policies, ordinances, and permitting procedures (SPR AD-3) and are consistent with those analyzed in the PEIR.
+The County of San Mateo has been engaged in the development of the PWP for CalVTP projects occurring in the Coastal Zone of San Mateo and Santa Cruz Counties.
+The County of San Mateo was contacted during the planning phase of this project on May 4, 2021 to review this PSA and ensure compliance with applicable local ordinances and policies.
+Due to the project design, treatment prescription, including the 8-inch DBH limitation for live tree removal, and the parcel zoning, the proposed project will not conflict, or provides appropriate mitigations, with regard to applicable local policies or ordinances as result of treatment activities.
+Therefore, no impact is expected to occur.